 Additionally, know your rights and do not agree on speaking with any other party representatives before contacting your Chicago rear-end accident lawyer.
 Lastly, make sure that you get yourself checked.
 There is a high chance that even if you do not have immediate external injury signs, there may have been some internal damage.
-A personal injury claim may be an option if you have any pain and suffering from the auto accident.
+A personal injury claim may be an option if you have any pain and suffering from an auto accident.

 Is the Fault Automatic?

 While it can be the case in some other kind of situation, the fault is never automatic in a rear-end accident.
 We agree that most of the time, the accident takes place because of the rear-end driver.
 This happens because they often are driving too close.